tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/random effects.md

 <img src = "../images/hausmantest.png" width="700">
 </p>

-The p-value is low enough to reject $H_{0}$.
-Therefore, a FE model is preferred in this case.
+The p-value is 0.0 low enough to reject $H_{0}$.
+Therefore, a FE model is preferred.

 {{% summary %}}
 The Random Effects (RE) model is a method for panel data analysis that treats unobserved entity-specific effects as random and assumes they are uncorrelated with the explanatory variables.
 Therefore, it also allows for the inclusion of time-invariant variables.